sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 * VRF
 * RIF counters
 * QoS setting inherited from parent physical port or port channel
+* MTU:
-* mtu inherited from parent physical port or port channel
+  MTU inherited from parent physical port or port channel.
+  If subinterface MTU is configured, MTU on subinterface will be configured with:
+  - If Subinterface MTU <= parent port MTU, configured subinterface MTU will be applied.
+  - If Subinterface MTU > parent port MTU, parent port MTU will be applied.
 * Per sub port interface admin status config
+  - Kernel subinterface netdev admin UP can be performed only if parent interface netdev is admin UP.
+    Hence subinterface admin UP is performed only after parent interface is admin UP.

 # 2 Schema design